is-a-dev/docs/src/guides/github-pages.md

 ### Create the domain file

-Create a JSON file inside the `domains/` directory called `domains/hostname.json` using the hostname you copied in step 5 with the following content and submit a pull request:
+Create a JSON file inside the `domains/` directory called `domains/hostname.subdomain.json` using the hostname you copied in step 5 and subdomain (`subdomain.is-a.dev`) with the following content and submit a pull request:

 ```json
 {